ArchTangent-study/leetcode/trees/diameter_of_a_binary_tree/README.md

 - At each Node, update the Diameter (D) according to equation above.
 - Final diameter is the highest found while traversing the entire tree.

+## Other Ideas
-I also considered a method that sought the "closest common ancestor", but couldn't get a grip on the solution.
+I also considered a method that sought the "closest common ancestor", but couldn't get to a well-forumlated solution.
 Perhaps for a later time.

 ## Results (Python 3)